 If your patrons are at all motivated by the idea of supporting your work, alongside or instead of wanting the benefits or content you provide, you can account for that fact in your tax settings.
 Pledges with the purpose of support are not taxable in some regions, but tax law cannot be applied based on your patrons’ intentions.
 We can only apply tax law according to whether or not a patron is receiving something taxable in return for their pledge and the value assigned to each thing.

 If your patrons in one or more of your tiers receive no benefits, you should add General Support as the only benefit.
-That way we can consider those pledges to be support-motivated and we will not apply sales tax to them from patrons who live in the following countries: the US, Australia, Canada, New Zealand, Norway and Switzerland.
+That way we can consider those pledges to be support-motivated and we will not apply sales tax to them from patrons who live in the following countries: the US, Canada, New Zealand and Norway.
 We are working hard to expand that list, but we have to obtain permission from taxing authorities in more countries.

 Adjusting benefit value is a way for you to tell us the relative value of the benefits in each of your tiers.
 Once you’ve done this, we’ll be able to apply sales tax to just a portion of some pledges in places that allow us to do so.
 And we will know what portion of a given pledge should be taxed.
 For example, if you have a tier that includes Discord access and a sticker, you can adjust the benefit value setting to tell us that the sticker makes up 10% of the value of that tier.
 Then, in places where the sticker is taxable, but not Discord, we can apply tax to just 10% of the pledge amount.
 If we don’t have these percentages set by you, we will have to apply sales tax to 100% of each pledge, in all locations where sales tax applies.